 The required amount of experience varies greatly depending on the kind of help each host needs.
 Specialized tasks like photography and videography for example, might require a higher level of knowledge and experience.
 More general tasks, like reception and cleaning, generally don't require any kind of previous experience.

 Hosts will often specify exactly what kind of experience they're looking for from travelers, which will help you to decide where you'd be able to do a work exchange.
 However, if there's any chance of doubt, always remember to double check with the host before accepting a position to avoid possible misunderstandings and negative feedback in the future.

 In many cases, hosts are able to take travelers who are looking to learn or improve a certain skill, which opens the door to many travel opportunities that can help you increase your experience and even resumé.

-Do I need to speak English to do a Work Exchange?
+9. Do I need to speak English to do a work exchange?